-Most coaching programs, especially those dealing with the subjects of Twin Flame and Soulmate solutions, will assert that speaking with mystics, psychics or tarot readers is somehow a bad thing.
+Most coaching programs, especially those dealing with the subjects of love solutions, will assert that speaking with mystics, psychics or tarot readers is somehow a bad thing.

 This makes perfect sense because they have a business to protect.
-They'd much rather have us call them and invest hundreds into lengthy programs versus a cheap single visit.
+They'd much rather have us call them and invest in lengthy programs versus therapy.
 From a business perspective, it's a totally understandable position.

-I can understand why Twin Flame coaches, teachers, gurus, etc., want to protect their businesses and WARN against such things.
+I can understand why coaches, teachers, gurus, etc., want to protect their businesses and WARN against such things.

 Personally, I don't have an opinion one way or the other.